Zazou89/QuickTravel/README.md

 ## QuickTravel
-Tired of hunting through your spellbook for portals?
-Never know where the portal to that one dungeon is hiding?
-QuickTravel brings all your teleportation spells together, no more searching, just port and go!
+Tired of hunting through your spellbook and toy collection for teleportation options?
+QuickTravel organizes all your portals, Hearthstone variants, and teleportation toys in one place.
+Search, favorite, and travel with ease, no more hunting, just go!

 - **🆕 NEW** - Hearthstone toy integration, customizable category ordering and visibility controls